-- The closer the match of antigens, the more likely that an organ or tissue transplant will be successful.
+- The closer the match of antigens, the more likely that an organ or tissue transplant will succeed.
 A better match may mean that fewer antirejection drugs will be needed.

-- The more similar the antigen patterns are from two people, the more likely it is that they are related.
+- The more similar the antigen patterns are from two people, the more likely it is that those people are related.

 - Some diseases (such as multiple sclerosis or ankylosing spondylitis) are more common in people who have certain antigen patterns.
 The reason for this is unknown.